QryptInc/QryptInc.github.io/content/eaas/_index.md

 +++
-menuTitle = "Entropy as a Service" title = "Entropy as a Service" date = 2021-10-07T11:14:08-04:00 weight = 1
+menuTitle = "Quantum Entropy"
+title = "Quantum Entropy"
+date = 2021-10-07T11:14:08-04:00
+weight = 1
 disableToc = "true"
 +++

-## Using Qrypt Entropy as a Service
+## Using Qrypt's Quantum Entropy Service
-Qrypt’s Entropy as a Service is a RESTful web service that allows you to generate random data (henceforth referred to as entropy or random) that is truly random—based on quantum-mechanical phenomena.
+Qrypt’s Quantum Entropy service is a RESTful web service that allows you to generate random data (henceforth referred to as entropy or random) that is truly random—based on quantum-mechanical phenomena.

 ### Getting Started

-To start using Qrypt Entropy as a Service, you need to create a Qrypt account, obtain an access token, and submit an HTTP request.
+To start using Qrypt's Quantum Entropy service, you need to create a Qrypt account, obtain an access token, and submit an HTTP request.

 #### Create a free Qrypt account
 To request entropy from the service, you must first create an account.